Marijuana Trafficking in Williamson and Bell County

 It is in your best interest to retain legal counsel if you have been arrested for marijuana trafficking throughout Georgetown and the surrounding areas in central Texas.
 Michael J. Price is an experienced criminal defense attorney in Georgetown who will make every effort to prepare the best defense for your particular situation and help you avoid the most serious penalties and repercussions.

-Contact Law Office of Michael J. Price at (512) 354-1880 or send an online message for a consultation about your alleged marijuana trafficking offense throughout Williamson County and Bell County in Texas.
+Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 or send an online message for a consultation about your alleged marijuana trafficking offense throughout Williamson County and Bell County in Texas.